 Before we get to the specifically Norse conception of divinity, let’s define what we’re talking about in the first place.
 While divinity is notoriously impossible to adequately express in words of any sort – mythical, theological, or otherwise – some descriptions come much closer to the mark than others.

 The best description of the divine to date is surely the German philosopher of religion Rudolf Otto’s classic 1917 book The Idea of the Holy.
 For Otto, the divine – or, to use his preferred term, the numinous – is something that presents itself as being “wholly other” than the things that we experience in our everyday, mundane lives.
 It seems to come from a different plane of existence altogether.
 Confronted with it, one experiences oneself as being “but dust and ashes,” utterly insignificant and inconsequential in the face of something immeasurably greater.
-It has a majestic, daunting, even terrifying aspect, which Otto calls the mysterium tremendum (“awe-inspiring mystery”), as well as a blissful, comforting side, which he calls the mysterium fascinans (“alluring mystery”).
+It has a majestic, daunting, even terrifying aspect, which Otto calls the mysterium tremendum (“awe-inspiring mystery”), as well as a blissful, comforting side, which he calls the mysterium fascinosum (“alluring mystery”) or simply fascinans.

 The Norse gods were – in addition to all of the other things they were – images of this universal, inscrutable force that were drawn from the particulars of the Viking world, which made them especially fitting ways of imagining and connecting with the divine in that time and place.